 The situation is almost similar for SEO jobs with people asking for 50 PR5 links for 25$, want complete SEO done for their site and rank #1 for 100$, 4 pages analyzed for on page SEO for 8$ and so on.
 What’s interesting is that there are numerous people who are ready to do this as well.
 I really have no idea about the results, but it’s not something I want to waste my time with.

-Let’s rewind back to 2009 when I did freelance content writing.
-I did a lot of cheap writing in the beginning (Less than 1 cent a word which would have got me around 2 or 3 dollars for a 300 word article).
-It was a lot of work for a lot less pay considering the fact that I had to attend engineering college and do freelancing in the free time I had.
+Let’s rewind back to 2008 when I did freelance content writing.
+I did a few cheap writing projects in the beginning (Less than 1 cent a word which would have got me around 2 or 3 dollars for a 300 word article).
+It was a lot of work for a lot less pay considering the fact that I had to attend engineering college and do freelancing on the side.

 So I decided to change my approach a bit.
-I stopped using the sales section to offer my prices where I had to compete with dozens of other article writers always eager to outbid me even for a few dollars.
+I stopped using the sales section on the forum I used to get business from, where I had to compete with dozens of other article writers always eager to outbid me even for a few dollars.

 I decided to cut back and put my offer in my forum signature.
 Then what I did was just help out people in the forum (it had mostly to do about SEO and very little to do with content writing).